manishtomar/bloc/README.rst

 SETTLING and remains in that state when nodes start to join or leave.
 When the nodes stop having activity (no more joins / leaving) for configurable time (called settling time given when starting server), it then transitions to SETTLED state at which time it assigns each node an index and informs them about it.
+The settling time is provided with ``-s`` option when starting the server and should generally be few seconds greater than heartbeat interval.
+This way the server avoids unnecessarily assigning indexes when multiple nodes are joining/leaving at close times.

 Client hearbeats to the server at interval provided when creating ``BlocClient``.
 The server keeps track of clients based on this heartbeat and removes any client that does not heartbeat in configured